agntcy/app-sdk/README.md

-# Agent Gateway SDK
+# Agntcy SDK

-A factory package designed to simplify agent communication across various protocols and network transports.
-It enables interoperability between agent protocols and messaging layers by decoupling protocol logic from the underlying network stack.
+The Agntcy SDK provides a factory and set of interfaces for creating agentic communication bridges and clients.
+This SDK is designed to enable interoperability between different agent protocols and messaging layers by decoupling protocol logic from the underlying network stack.

 <div align="center" style="margin-bottom: 1rem;">
   <a href="https://pypi.org/project/your-package-name/" target="_blank" style="margin-right: 0.5rem;">